abhishekghoshh/ds-algo-cp-problems/docs/graph/CourseSchedule.md

 		boolean answer = canFinish(numCourses, prerequisites);
 		System.out.println(answer);
 	}

-	public static boolean canFinish(int numCourses, int[][] prerequisites) {
+	// this is the problem of the course schedule 1 public static boolean canFinish(int numCourses, int[][] prerequisites) {
 		// create the adjacency list and add the nodes List<List<Integer>> adjacencyList = new ArrayList<>();